Marcus Godinho

-Marcus Valdez Pereira Godinho (born June 28, 1997) is a Canadian professional soccer player who plays as a right-back for Ekstraklasa side Korona Kielce.
+Marcus Valdez Pereira Godinho (born June 28, 1997) is a Canadian professional soccer player who plays as a right-back for Allsvenskan club Degerfors IF.

 Club career

 Toronto FC II

 After spending time with the Toronto FC Academy in the Second Division of the Canadian Soccer League, Godinho signed an Academy Player Agreement with USL club Toronto FC II.
 He made his professional debut for the club on March 28, 2015 in a 2–0 victory over FC Montreal.

 Heart of Midlothian

 After playing with Vaughan Azzurri of League1 Ontario to stay match fit, on June 15, 2016, Godinho signed for Hearts and joined up with the club's development squad ahead of the 2016–17 season.
 In August 2017, Godinho was loaned to Scottish League Two side Berwick Rangers until January 2018.
 Godinho signed a contract extension with Hearts until 2020 on February 22, 2018.
 He made his debut for Hearts in the Scottish Cup against Motherwell on March 4, and his league debut the following weekend on March 9 in the Edinburgh derby against Hibernian.
 He scored his first goal for Hearts against St Johnstone on January 26, 2019.